Marvel movies: How to watch all Avengers films in chronological order

 22) Avengers: Endgame (2019)

-Set in 2018, Endgame begins a few weeks after the snap, with Tony spending 21 days in space with Nebula.
+Endgame begins in 2018, a few weeks after the snap, with Tony spending 21 days in space with Nebula.
 The remaining Avengers have made it back from Wakanda, and Captain Marvel has arrived after Fury's distress call.
 After Thor kills Thanos, five years pass by, taking us to 2023, where the Avengers travel back in time to stop Thanos' master plan.

 23) Spider-Man: Far From Home (2019)